joseftw/jos.files/src/JOS.ExternalMergeSort/README.md

     System.Console.WriteLine($"Merge progress: {percentage:##.##}%");
 });

-//var sortCommand = new ExternalMergeSorter(new ExternalMergeSorterOptions
+var sortCommand = new ExternalMergeSorter(new ExternalMergeSorterOptions
 {
     Split = new ExternalMergeSortSplitOptions
     {